weblab-staff/BukaBuka/packages/server/api.md

 No params

-*Response*
+_Response_

 `{ question: string }`

 If buka buka has no questions, it will return whatever buka buka is thinking about.

 # Admin Routes

-**Set happiness**
+## **Set happiness**

----
-*Request*
+_Request_

 `POST /api/happiness`

 Required Params:

 `happiness` - A float from 0 to 1

 `pwd` - The admin password

-*Response*
+_Response_

 Empty

-**Set question**
+## **Set question**
----

 Buka buka is always asking questions.
 If you want buka buka to ask a particular question, let buka buka know.
 This might be useful when we get participation on zoom or google docs becomes unusable.

-*Request*
+_Request_

 `POST /api/question`

 Required Params:

 `question` - String with the question
 `pwd` - The admin password

-*Response*
+_Response_

 Empty

-**Wake up buka buka**
+## **Wake up buka buka**
----

 When lecture starts, staff should wake up buka buka.
 It'll be a shame to miss lecture.

 By making this request we initialize the happiness decay rate and start making requests to the google docs api.

-*Request*
+_Request_

 `POST /api/wakeup`